ecbc0/note-math/item_en/topology_en.typ

 #tag("topology") Topology := $X$ Every point has a #link(<net>)[point net] $#B (x)$.
 Such a point net system is denoted as $#T _X$, which is similar to Euclidean space

+_*Todo*_ It's wrong here; it needs correction.
+This definition of topological space is insufficient to prove that the closure is a closed set.
+Further assumptions about limit points and closures are needed to simulate the condition that "the intersection of any closed sets in a topological space is a closed set."

 *Example* The point net system composed of all spheres $𝔹(x,r)$ in Euclidean space

 In #link(<Minkowski-space>)[], a point $x$ has multiple nets that are not limit-equivalent